Lyrics: Traditional [James "Sugar Boy" Crawford]

 "The song was written and recorded back in the early 1950s by a New Orleans singer named James Crawford who worked under the name of Sugar Boy & the Cane Cutters.
 It was recorded in the 1960s by the Dixie Cups for Jerry Leiber & Mike Stoller's Red Bird label, but the format we're following here is Sugar Boy's original.
 Also in the group were Professor Longhair on piano, Jake Myles, Big Boy Myles, Irv Bannister on guitar, and Eugene 'Bones' Jones on drums.
 The group was also known as the Chipaka Shaweez.
 The song was originally called 'Jockamo,' and it has a lot of Creole patois in it.
 Jockamo means 'jester' in the old myth."Thanks to Adam Wasserman for the following information:

 Iko Iko (as well as other songs such as Big Chief, Hey Pokey-Way, New Suit, Fire Water) has a very specific meaning.
 They are all New Orleans Mardi Gras songs about the Black Indians.
-Black Indians are parade crewes (tribes) that parade through the New Orleans streets on Mardi Gras wearing extravagant ceremonial Indian clothes.
+Black Indians are parade krewes (tribes) (note c) that parade through the New Orleans streets on Mardi Gras wearing extravagant ceremonial Indian clothes.
 They face off when they meet and have battles of clothing, dancing, and singing.
 The Spy Boy is a ceremonial position (the front runner who scouts out other tribes to do battle with) as is the Flag Boy, Wild Man, and Big Chief.
 Friends and family who follow are in the "second line" and are therefore second liners.
-So lines like "My spy boy to your spy boy, I'm gonna set your tail on fire" are ceremonial challenges to the other tribe.One additional comment on the origins/meaning of "Iko":
+So lines like "My spy boy to your spy boy, I'm gonna set your tail on fire" are ceremonial challenges to the other tribe.This from a article in the Financial Times in July 2017:

 "Joc-a-mo-fee-no-ah-nah-nay, Joc-a-mo-fee-nah-nay" is a ritual chant used by the Mardi Gras Indians which has been around for so long the words are no longer clearly distinguishable, and it has a well understood meaning of its own.
 Very, very loosely translated it signifies "we mean business" or "don't mess with us".
 Originally it would have been Cajun (a liberal mix of French and English) and literally translates to "the fool we will not play today".